 You are here

 Antonio Bicchi is Professor of Robotics at the University of Pisa, and Senior Scientist at the Italian Institute of Technology in Genoa.
 He graduated from the University of Bologna in 1988 and was a postdoc scholar at M.I.T.
 Artificial Intelligence lab in 1988–1990.
-He teaches Control Systems and Robotics in the Department of Information Engineering (DII) of the University of Pisa.
+He teaches Robotics and Control Systems in the Department of Information Engineering (DII) of the University of Pisa.
 He leads the Robotics Group at the Research Center "E. Piaggio'' of the University of Pisa since 1990, where he was Director from 2003 to 2012.
-He is the Head of the SoftRobotics Lab for Human Cooperation and Rehabilitation at IIT in Genoa.
+He is the head of the SoftRobotics Lab for Human Cooperation and Rehabilitation at IIT in Genoa.
 Since 2013 he serves ad Adjunct Professor at the School of Biological and Health Systems Engineering of Arizona State University.